Fsock-hub/secure-reverse-shell/README.md

-# Secure Reverse-Shell
+# Reverse-Shell
-# Secure reverse-shell with encryption - Version 0.4
+# Reverse-shell  - Version 0.4

 A lightweight, robust **Reverse Shell** implemented in clean Python using the standard `socket` and `subprocess` libraries.
 This project was developed from scratch for educational purposes to understand network programming, custom socket protocols, and systems administration.